-The accompanying financial statements for EWI for the years ended December 31, 2009 and 2008 in the opinion of management, include all adjustments necessary for their fair presentation in conformity with Canadian generally accepted accounting principles (Canadian GAAP).
+The accompanying financial statements for EWS for the quarters ended June 30, 2010 and 2009 in the opinion of management, include all adjustments necessary for their fair presentation in conformity with Canadian generally accepted accounting principles(Canadian GAAP).
+These statements should be read in conjunction with the audited financial statements for the year ending December 31, 2009.